gcba-iris/iris/README.md

 ![Architecture](https://github.com/gcba-iris/iris/raw/master/assets/img/architecture.png)

-Iris is built around the **flow**, which is the path a request follows from the moment it arrives to the moment it gets handled/processed.
+Iris is built around the **flow**, which is the path a message follows from the moment it arrives to the moment it gets handled/processed.
 If a response is generated, the flow will include its way back to the original device.

 ```
 --> Dock --> Dispatcher --> Hooks --> Handler